pythonnumpyfastapibytesio

 return StreamingResponse(buf, media_type='image/png')

-Thus, for your case scenario, it is best to return a Response with your custom content and media_type, as well as setting the Content-Disposition header, as described above, so that the image is viewed in the browser.
+Thus, in your case scenario, the most suited approach would be to return a custom Response directly, including your custom content and media_type, as well as setting the Content-Disposition header, as described earlier, so that the image is viewed in the browser.

 Option 2 - Return image as JSON-encoded numpy array